- Job Role

 As the general manager I am tasked with the strategic and operational side of the enterprise centre from overseeing daily business activities, improving overall business functions, training core staff, undertaking the HR function, managing budgets, developing strategic plans with the board, creating policies, and communicating business goals.

-However, as I am also passionate about helping businesses, I keep my hand in and still mentor, coach and train clients as well as manage some of the projects directly.
+However, as I am also passionate about helping businesses, I keep my hand in and still mentor, coach and train clients.

-I also undertake the day-to-day accounting side of the business and manage a lot of the marketing including maintaining the website and delivering targeted social media campaigns.
+I also undertake the day-to-day accounting side of the business and manage the marketing including maintaining the website and delivering targeted social media campaigns.

 My role also involves managing the property portfolio at enterprise centre, from turning around empty units, advertising lets and liaising with the tenants on a regular basis.